 Membership to our museum is also available to you.
 Membership form/fees in Word format.
 Here is the Membership form in PDF format

-Five large buildings are filled with beautifully restored gas engines and tractors dating back to 1912.
-You're invited to step into the past on August 7 & 8, 2010 and be part of another old time Threshing Show.
-Facilities, picnic area and parking all handicapped accessible.
+Four large buildings are filled with beautifully restored gas engines and tractors dating back to 1912, as well as an array of classic old cars.
+You're invited to step into the past each year during the first weekend of August and be part of another old time Threshing Show.
+Facilities, picnic area and parking are all handicapped accessible.
 A friendly smile and guided tour always welcome you.
 Check out some photos from past Threshing Shows.

 back to top